aleshaleksey/fansys23/skills.md

 #### Tool Proficiencies

 Using tools usually requires a roll of an associated skill.
 Some skills cannot be used for certain purposes unless the character is also proficient with appropriate tools.
 At the group's discretion it can makes sense for other skills may be associated with a tool (eg woodworking tools being used with **fortify** for making big items like wooden walls).
-Tools and their properties are further discussed below (in the "tools" sections).
+Tools and their properties are further discussed below (in the "[Tools](#Kit%20and%20Tool%20Descriptions)" sections).

 - Athletics group based:
   - Diver's tools